jainpuneet798/myWebsite/content/portfolio/CripGestures.md

 While, the tracker is often sold with its motivation to replicate movements onto a virtual avatar while using VR chat rooms, we hacked it for own purposes.
 For example, We utilized the internal 34 categories of mouth gestures recognized by an in-built machine learning classification algorithm in SDK of the face tracker.
 Some examples of these classes of gestures included “mouth open”, “jaw left”, jaw right”, “tongue out” etc.  Overall, according to preferences of Eric and Christian we optimized a final set of gestures and adapted the code to enable Eric and Christian navigate and interact in VR.
 For example, while Eric preferred “mouth open” gesture to rotate 360-degree clockwise and “tongue out” gesture to move forward in the virtual scene, the “tongue out” gesture could not work for Christian due to the malocclusion of his teeth.
 Hence, making XR assisitve by integrating an uncommon input modality of mouth gestures to navigate and interact in VR.

-{{< vimeo 893047300 >}} [Eric using mouth gestures to navigate in VR]

 {{< vimeo 916294164 >}} [Eric using mouth gestures to move forward, backward, and rotate in VR]

-##### Christian using facial microgestures to interact in VR (with HTC Vive Face Tracker)

-{{< vimeo 916411630 >}} [Christian opening his mouth to light a candle in VR]

 ##### Using assistive XR for storytelling

 Thinking of accessibility as an end goal and not as a continous process is very common within the discipline of Human-Computer Interaction.
 Hence, inorder to provoke this ideology, we propose to take this project beyond just making XR accessible but as mediums of storytelling with and for people with disabilitites -  enabling disabled communities to shape their own future imaginaries using assisitve XR.

-Using 360 degree videos, spatialized sounds, interactive mouth gestures to navigate and interact in a world that continously shifts between VR and AR, I along with Eric and Christian developed a 10-15 min experience where audience unfolds this experience using the mouth gestures mapped and parametrized on Eric and Christian - using the tongue, the chin, the gaps between the upper and lower lip.
+Using 360 degree videos, spatialized sounds, interactive mouth gestures to navigate and interact in a world that continously shifts between VR and AR, I along with Eric and Christian developed 10-15 min XR experiences where audience unfolds this experience using the mouth gestures mapped and parametrized on Eric and Christian - using the tongue, the chin, the gaps between the upper and lower lip.
+You can find more about in on my website with titled 1) Crip Sensorama: Eric's Paintings and 2) Crip Sensorama: Christian's Coffee.

+Please find this video where I talk in detail about the methods, practices and making  of crip sensorama in Dr. Desiree Foerster's course at University of Chicago, US.

-{{< vimeo 916615213 >}}
+{{< vimeo 1074238170 >}} [Crip Sensorama - Methods, Practices, and Thoughts (in the making)]

+I also wanna do a big shout out to many friends and collaborators without whom this work could not come into its full functionality and framing.
+Artist Yesica Duarte (PhD student at IT:U, Linz, Austria); Luke Franzke (PhD student at ZHdK, Switzerland); Artist Timothy Thomasson (independent artist in Montreal, Canada); NOTAAT (a collective that I share with Artist Kaldi Moss, independent artist in New Delhi, India)

 [1]: /img/Projects/CripGestures/MetaVerseImaginary.png
 [2]: /img/Projects/CripGestures/mallofthemetaverse.jpg